ericclemmons/grunt-angular-templates/README.md

 This should be the output path of the compiled JS indicated in your HTML, such as `path/to/output.js` shown here.

+### strictMode

+> Boolean indicated if 'use strict' should be attached to the top of the generated templates file.

 ## Usage